Renault ZOE review - Range, charging and running costs

 - 1Renault ZOE reviewThe Renault Zoe is a capable small electric car, but is ultimately let down by its poor safety rating

-- 2Engines, performance and driveIt’s quick off the mark, and now has added range – although the Zoe runs out of puff on motorways
+- 2Engines, performance and driveIt’s quick off the mark and has a decent range, although the Zoe runs out of puff on motorways

-- 3Range, charging and running costs - currently readingThe Zoe's increased driving range and improved residual values should inspire confidence
+- 3Range, charging and running costs - currently readingIncreased driving range and solid residual values help to boost the Zoe's appeal

 - 4Interior, design and technologyThere are plenty of gadgets and gizmos, but some systems are fiddly and quality could be improved

 - 5Practicality, comfort and boot spaceWith improved range and access to faster charging options, the Zoe is as practical as any other supermini on the market